 Alternative Learning Coordinator, APUS

-As an adult learner, you may not be aware that you can earn college credit for what you already know.
+As an adult learner, you may not be aware that you can earn academic credit for knowledge gained outside of the traditional classroom.
 Aside from the classroom, college credit can be earned through a variety of options, including:

 - Work training

 - Excelsior College exams

 The PLA Allows You to Convert Your Experiential Learning into College Credits

 However, did you know that the Prior Learning Assessment (PLA) provides an opportunity for you to earn college credit for all of your experiential learning?
 Experiential learning can be described as anything that you’ve learned in life.

 Start a degree program at American Public University.